 You need to turn it right side out through the opening.
 It requires patience but don’t worry, 10 cm is enough to turn it.

-Close the opening using the hidden stitch.
+Close the opening using the invisible stitch.
 You muff is done.

 The warm plush is on the inside.